Now some fresh pickings from the Political Grapevine:

 Haley to the Chief?

-Mississippi Governor Haley Barbour told reporters yesterday that he doesn't intend to run for president in 2008 — despite recent speculation that the 57-year-old Republican might indeed enter the race.
+Mississippi Governor Haley Barbour (search) told reporters yesterday that he doesn't intend to run for president in 2008 — despite recent speculation that the 57-year-old Republican might indeed enter the race.
 Barbour recently won the "Presidential March Madess" contest — an on-line poll pitting Republican presidential potentials against each other.
 When reporters pressed Barbour on the issue, asking him if he'd change his mind and decide to run after all — the portly Barbour said anything's possible, adding, "I guess I might also lose 50 pounds and grow 4 inches."

 — FOX News' Michael Levine contributed to this report